-The best practice around the treatment of burns includes strict antiseptic technique, particularly using sterile gloves when handling the burned area, using facemasks in burn centers and cleaning off as much dead tissue as possible.
-All equipment used in a burn center, including blood pressure cuffs, IV equipment and dressing supplies, should be as clean or even sterilized when possible.
-After the patient has left the hospital, staff should come in and should clean the floor, walls, ceiling, and all other surfaces.
+The best practice for treating burns includes a strict antiseptic technique, mainly using sterile gloves when handling the burned area, using facemasks in burn centers, and cleaning off as much dead tissue as possible.
+All equipment used in a burn center, including blood pressure cuffs, IV equipment, and dressing supplies, should be as clean or sterilized.
+After the patient has left the hospital, staff should come in and clean the floor, walls, ceiling, and all other surfaces.

-What this means is that the best way to manage wound infections in patients with burns is to prevent them from occurring in the first place.
-Ideally, patients in a burn unit should reside in individual positive pressure rooms that keep bacteria out and should have the space filtered with a reputable Hepa air filter.
+This means that the best way to manage wound infections in patients with burns is to prevent them from occurring in the first place.
+Ideally, patients in a burn unit should reside in individual positive pressure rooms that keep bacteria out and have the space filtered with a reputable Hepa air filter.
 Cleaning and sterilizing should be scrupulous.

-Burns that are deep have tissue that is not well supplied by blood vessels, which can carry anti-bacterial cells of the immune system, so that bacteria can survive unchecked.
-If the bacteria are dangerous enough, they can infiltrate healthy tissue and can cause a true “wound infection” with the possibility of systemic complications.
+Burns that are deep have tissue not well supplied by blood vessels, which can carry anti-bacterial cells of the immune system so that bacteria can survive unchecked.
+If the bacteria are dangerous enough, they can infiltrate healthy tissue and can cause an actual "wound infection" with the possibility of systemic complications.

-Burns usually have redness around them, which doesn’t necessarily mean it is infected.
-Even the presence of a fever doesn’t indicate infection as the burn itself can trigger mechanisms that cause an elevation in body temperature.
-The redness around the burn is usually indicative of the presence of inflammatory molecules and cells that are drawn toward the burn in the healing process.
-This type of burn redness goes away by post burn day 5-6.
-The difference between this type of process and a burn infection is that the inflammatory process rarely hurts.
+Burns usually have redness around them, which doesn't necessarily mean it is infected.
+Even a fever doesn't indicate infection, as the burn itself can trigger mechanisms that cause an elevation in body temperature.
+The redness around the burn usually indicates the presence of inflammatory molecules and cells drawn toward the burn in the healing process.
+This burn redness goes away by post burn days 5-6.
+The difference between this process and a burn infection is that the inflammatory process rarely hurts.

-When the burn is colonized greatly, it is called a “burn infection”.
-The healthy tissue is also infected and the margin of redness around the burned area becomes greater.
-The patient usually gets a fever and the wound is more infected.
-This is treated by using topical and systemic (oral or IV) antibiotics as well as by putting on topical anti-bacterial cream or ointment.
+It is called a "burn infection" when the burn is colonized greatly.
+The healthy tissue is also infected, and the margin of redness around the burned area becomes greater.
+The patient usually gets a fever, and the wound is more infected.
+This is treated by using topical and systemic (oral or IV) antibiotics and putting on topical anti-bacterial cream or ointment.

 One complication of a burn is called toxic shock syndrome.
-It is a serious type of soft tissue infection from Staphylococcus aureus that produces TSS-toxin-1.
-It usually occurs with small wounds and is often found in children.
-The patient has severe systemic symptoms such as fever, nausea, diarrhea, vomiting and malaise.
+It is a severe soft tissue infection from Staphylococcus aureus that produces TSS-toxin-1.
+It usually occurs with minor wounds and is often found in children.
+The patient has severe systemic symptoms such as fever, nausea, diarrhea, vomiting, and malaise.
 There is often a rash associated with toxic shock syndrome.
-It occurs usually in burns 2-4 days old and carries with it the threat of shock and a mortality rate of up to 50 percent.
-It needs aggressive treatment with life support and systemic antibiotics, usually against methicillin-resistant Staphylococcus aureus (MRSA) unless a different type of bacterium is cultured.
+It usually occurs in burns 2-4 days old and carries the threat of shock and a mortality rate of up to 50 percent.
+It needs aggressive treatment with life support and systemic antibiotics, usually against methicillin-resistant Staphylococcus aureus (MRSA), unless a different bacterium is cultured.

 odor.
-The important factor in clearing these wounds is to get rid of every bit of dead tissue possible through surgery.
+The essential factor in clearing these wounds is to get rid of every bit of dead tissue possible through surgery.

-Treatment must be as aggressive as this organism, using other anti-fungal agents, topical anti-fungal creams and aggressive removal of necrotic tissue.
+Treatment must be as aggressive as this organism, using other anti-fungal agents, topical anti-fungal creams, and aggressively removing necrotic tissue.

 Even Candida (a type of fungus) can cause burn infections.
 Doctors can check serum Candida antibody titers to see if the infection is developing and can save the person's life if it is caught early.

 They can also detect Candida in the urine even if the start of the infection was on the skin.
-A Candida infection and systemic candidiasis usually comes from having an immunocompromised patient and following aggressive antibiotic use.
-When this happens, Candida can be found just about everywhere inside the body.
+A Candida infection and systemic candidiasis usually come from having an immunocompromised patient and following aggressive antibiotic use.
+Candida can be found just about everywhere inside the body when this happens.
 Death is associated with amphotericin-resistant Candida infections.

 Doctors can take biopsies of any part of a burn that appears to be changing to see under the microscope whether or not there is serious infection brewing.
 This can allow for early and aggressive management of the burn.
 Increasing counts of bacteria or yeast in the wound can indicate a need for a different anti-microbial cream or ointment for the burn.

 Viral infections can also contaminate wounds.
-Common viral infections in burn patient wounds include cytomegalovirus, herpes, and adenovirus infections.
+Common viral infections in burn patient wounds include cytomegalovirus, herpes, and adenovirus.
 Cytomegalovirus can be particularly virulent and is associated with larger burns (greater than 50 percent of the total body surface area).

-Pneumonia can come out of burn infections.
-It is more common in patients who required mechanical ventilation as part of their treatment.
-The bacterial infection can happen because of an inhalation of bacteria into the lungs or from spread of wound bacteria to the lungs through the bloodstream.
+Pneumonia can come out of burn infections, and it is more common in patients who require mechanical ventilation as part of their treatment.
+The bacterial infection can happen because of inhalation of bacteria into the lungs or from a spread of wound bacteria to the lungs through the bloodstream.
 In about half the cases, the doctor can check the organisms growing in the wound for an exact match of the organism found in the lungs.

-Other infections that can stem out of burn wounds include abdominal infections, eye infections, chondritis of the ear cartilage, sinus infections, and urinary tract infections.
+Other infections that can stem from burn wounds include abdominal, eye, chondritis of the ear cartilage, sinus, and urinary tract infections.